-Florida Board-Certified Optician, is a Florida licensed optician that fill, fit, adapt, or dispense any soft contact lens prescription without the direct supervision of the prescribing doctor.
+A Florida Board-Certified Optician, is a Florida licensed optician that may fill, fit, adapt, or dispense any soft contact lens prescription without the direct supervision of the prescribing doctor.
 A board-certified optician may fill, fit, adapt, or dispense any extended wear or hard contact lens prescription to the extent authorized to do so by the prescribing allopathic or osteopathic physician or optometrist.

-How to Become Board Certified Optician
+How to Become A Board Certified Optician

 Proof of Board Certification

-When the Board of Opticianry receives a board certification application and the optician meets the certification requirements, the board office adds a "board certified" qualification to their license in the Dept. of Health’s licensure database.
+When the Board of Opticianry receives a board certification application and the optician meets the certification requirements, the board office adds a "board certified" qualification to their license in the Department of Health’s licensure database.
 In approximately 2-3 weeks, the optician receives a duplicate license through the U.S. mail that shows the following:

 QUALIFICATION(S): BOARD CERTIFIED

 The above is only printed on the display copy of the license.
 The wallet size copy of the license will not show this certification.
-It will also display on the license verification page Department of Health’s website.
+It will also display on the license verification page of the Department of Health’s website.